 What can jumpstart the widespread acceptance of 4G?

+However, Reliance Jio Infocomm, being the only operator to bag a pan-India 4G licence, can provide seamless connectivity across the country.
 Reliance is also capable of coming up with market-disruptive strategies and large-scale operations that can change the overall landscape of 4G in India.
 This is not the first time that Reliance is foraying into the telecom space.
-Way back in 2003 it had, through Reliance Infocomm (now Reliance Communications), practically transformed the country's telecom landscape by introducing a mobile handset along with voice and data services for less than Rs.
+Way back in 2003, it had, through Reliance Infocomm (now Reliance Communications), practically transformed the country's telecom landscape by introducing a mobile handset along with voice and data services for less than Rs.
 500.

 How will 4G impact publishers and advertisers?

 It is expected that 4G will boost mobile browsing and its users will consume at least twice as much data as their non-4G counterparts.
 This means publishers and advertisers can look forward to more unique visits, mobile impressions and page views from devices like mobiles and tablets, which currently don't offer much traction.

 As users spend more time on mobile web, generating more mobile impressions, page views and unique visitors, advertisers are encouraged to use elaborate, innovative and interactive content on the mobile platform, to ensure greater engagement with the target audience.
 However, this might hasten the movement away from the print medium.

 What are the challenges that mobile advertising faces?